 Quality of Materials

-We fabricate our own parts right here in our Texas factory and we make them out of the best quality of American made steel.
-Our insistence to use only American steel is because American steel meets or exceeds certain specifications for architectural steel.
+We fabricate our own parts right here in our Texas factory and we make them out of engineered steel.
+Our insistence to use only high quality engineered steel is because that meets or exceeds certain specifications for architectural steel.
 It seems like an obvious choice to make when you’re fabricating something that might have people inside or under it but not everyone comes to that conclusion.

 Just look for yourself to see the difference even in our brackets and how they’re attached.